ljw1004/csharpspec/csharp/attributes.md

 #### Conditional attribute classes

-An attribute class (§17.1) decorated with one or more `Conditional` attributes is a ***conditional attribute class***.
+An attribute class ([Attribute classes](attributes.md#attribute-classes)) decorated with one or more `Conditional` attributes is a ***conditional attribute class***.
 A conditional attribute class is thus associated with the conditional compilation symbols declared in its `Conditional` attributes.
 This example:

 ```csharp
 using System;